farvardin/picoloop-manual/picoloop_manual_psp.md

 First, get **Picoloop** at https://github.com/yoyz/audio/

 Compile it yourself, if needed (instructions are provided in the readme).
-You can also tweak some parameters, found in the Master.h file, before the compilation, such as the MAX_PATTERN_BY_PROJECT variable.
+You can also tweak some parameters, found in the Master.h file, before the compilation, such as the MAX_PATTERN_BY_PROJECT variable to increase the pattern slots.
+The Windows and PSP binaries can be found in the [Releases](https://github.com/yoyz/audio/releases) tab.

 The requirements for starting the application are:

- * The picoloop binary itself (called "picoloop" or "PatternPlayer_#####" after you've just compiled it, you can rename it if needed)_
+ * The picoloop binary itself (called "picoloop" or "PatternPlayer_#####" after you've just compiled it, you can rename it if needed)
  * the font.ttf file
  * optionnally the patch/MDADrum/ folder if you want to get some electronic drums
  * the bank/ folder to store your creations.

 Run the **Picoloop** binary.
 You will be presented to a setting panel.
 Navigate with ←, →, ↑ and ↓ and choose the color theme (palette) you prefer.

-Then make sure the AudioInput matches your soundcard.
-Eventually make it select "default".
+Then make sure the AudioOutput matches your soundcard.
+Eventually make it select and display "default".

  ![](images/picoloop01.png)